 Main bedroom with en-suite shower room

+En-suite shower room

+(1st) Associated.co.uk

-- Marketing by: -- www.1stAssociated.co.uk
+- Marketing by: - www.1stAssociated.co.uk

+0800 298 5424

+All rights reserved.
+Reproduction in any form without express written consent of 1stAssociated.co.uk is prohibited

+Page 12 of 103

 SUMMARY OF CONSTRUCTION

 External

 Chimneys One brick chimney to right

-Main Pitched Roof Pitched, clad with manmade slates with old and newer

-slates, older slates may have asbestos content

-Two roof windows

-Parapet walls to left and right
+Main Pitched Roof Pitched, clad with manmade slates with old and newer slates, older slates may have asbestos content Two roof windows Parapet walls to left and right

 Main Roof Structure Not visible, assume cut timber roof with amendments

 Protective Underlayer Not visible

 Front Bay Roof Pitched, clad with slates

-Rear Hidden High Level Flat roof covered with mineral felt.

-Flat Roof One roof window
+Rear Hidden High Level Flat Roof Flat roof covered with mineral felt.
+One roof window

-Rear Low Level Flat

-Roof Over Kitchen

-Flat roof covered with mineral felt
+Rear Low Level Flat Roof Over Kitchen Flat roof covered with mineral felt

 Gutters and Downpipes Plastic

 Soil and Vent Pipe Cast iron and Plastic

 Main Walls Flemish bond brickwork, cement mortar.

 High Level Walls Vertical tiling with Juliet balcony

-Extension Walls Stretcher bond brickwork to rear, looks to have been altered

-where a door has been filled
+Extension Walls Stretcher bond brickwork to rear, looks to have been altered where a door has been filled

 Fascias and Soffits Plastic

-Windows and Doors Plastic sliding sash, double glazed windows with trickle
+Windows and Doors Plastic sliding sash, double glazed windows with trickle vents

-vents

-- Marketing by: -

-www.1stAssociated.co.uk

-Internal Ceilings Lath and plaster with plasterboard and / or proprietary boarding replacement, assumed - without opening up the structure we cannot confirm this Perimeter Walls Wet plaster and dry lining Internal Walls Predominately solid Ground Floor Suspended timber floor to original building and concrete to the rear (assumed) First Floor Embedded joists with floorboards Second/Top Floor Not seen, assume strengthened ceiling timbers or replaced with floor joists Services We believe that the property has a mains water supply, mains drainage, electricity and gas.
+All rights reserved.
+Reproduction in any form without express written consent of 1stAssociated.co.uk is prohibited Internal Ceilings Lath and plaster with plasterboard and / or proprietary boarding replacement, assumed - without opening up the structure we cannot confirm this Perimeter Walls Wet plaster and dry lining Internal Walls Predominately solid Ground Floor Suspended timber floor to original building and concrete to the rear (assumed) First Floor Embedded joists with floorboards Second/Top Floor Not seen, assume strengthened ceiling timbers or replaced with floor joists Services We believe that the property has a mains water supply, mains drainage, electricity and gas.
 Drainage Hidden manhole to front covered with decorative stones, manhole to rear set within the paved area Gas The consumer unit was located under the stairs Electrics The electric fuse board is 1980's/1990's and is located under the stairs Heating There is a wall mounted Vaillant boiler located in a cupboard in the front main bedroom, the owner advised the boiler was installed in ???Date and last serviced in ???Date.
 All assumed as we have not opened up the structure.

 ACTION REQUIRED: Your Legal Advisor needs to check and confirm the above and advise us of anything they require further clarification on before legal commitment to purchase the property.
-Marketing by: - www.1stAssociated.co.uk

-EXECUTIVE SUMMARY Summaries are not ideal as they try to précis often quite complex subjects into a few paragraphs.
+All rights reserved.
+Reproduction in any form without express written consent of 1stAssociated.co.uk is prohibited EXECUTIVE SUMMARY Summaries are not ideal as they try to précis often quite complex subjects into a few paragraphs.
 This is particularly so in a summary about someone's future home when we are trying to second-guess what their priorities are, so it is important the Report is read in full.